jaehunjung1/T-GAP/README.md

 |:------:|:--------:|:--------:|:---------:|
 |0.610|50.7|67.7|79.0|

+Note that we have used 1 Tesla V100 GPU for all experiments.

 ## Training
 We provide additional scripts for each dataset that trains T-GAP with the same hyperparameter configurations as used in the paper.
 The scripts can be run as follows: